FarmBot/farmbot_os/protocols.md

-speed   |string |speed for movements, as text. for example 'traveling', 'manouvering' amount  |decimal|amount of mililiter of water to dose. always add parameter with default value delay   |decimal|amount in seconds to delay the execution of a command pin_nr    |decimal|the number of the pin to change, using arduino numbering pin_value1|decimal|the value of the pin pin_value2|decimal|when using a pulse, this is the value for the second flank of the pulse pin_mode  |decimal|for setting the I/O mode, 0 is input, 1 is output.
+speed   |string |speed for movements, as text. for example 'traveling', 'manouvering' amount  |decimal|amount of mililiter of water to dose. always add parameter with default value delay   |decimal|amount in seconds to delay the execution of a command pin_nr    |decimal|the number of the pin to change or pin for servo, using arduino numbering pin_value1|decimal|the value for the pin, for servo movement the angle pin_value2|decimal|when using a pulse, this is the value for the second flank of the pulse pin_mode  |decimal|for setting the I/O mode, 0 is input, 1 is output.
 For reading and writing, 0 is digital and 1 is analog pin_time  |decimal||the time im seconds for a pulse